MatthieuDartiailh/eapii/docs/source/get_started/introduction.rst

 - Channels:
-    Channels are very similar to subsystem in that they also pipes their commands to their parent, however contrary to subsystem mutiple channels of the same type can exist for the same driver.
+    Channels are very similar to subsystem in that they also pipes their commands to their parent, however contrary to subsystem multiple channels of the same type can exist for the same driver.
 This is possible because a channel has an ID which is used to identify it and send the command to the right part of the instrument.
-Eapii automatically makes sures that only one channel is created per ID.
+Eapii automatically makes sure that only one channel is created per ID.
 To access a channel simply call the get_*channel name* method with the ID of the channel.